mmillar-bolis/MDunmeris/index.md

 ##### Quick Info:
-Want to skip the article and jump right in?
-Here's all you need.
+Want to skip the article and jump right in to creating and translating documents?
+Here's all you need:

 - [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 - [Ayembedt font](https://github.com/georgd/OpenMW-Fonts)